 Each year the firm spent over $9m on specialist change resources – but when we looked closely, managing change from within had been reduced to just matters of ‘training and comms’ and even these were managed inconsistently.

 There was a chasm within the company where change wasn’t being properly managed, meaning they were missing out on support for the impressive tech the bank invested in, both internally and from customers.
-During our investigation of the state of play, many executives even admitted “change management is important but we do it poorly.”
+During our investigation of the state of play, many executives even admitted that “change management is important but we do it poorly.”

 Going beyond training